tclaudioe/obsidian-SC-elixir/README.md

 # obsidian-SC-elixir
-A summary of Scientific Computing - INF-285
+A summary of Scientific Computing - INF-285 - DI - UTFSM